Syphilis: Signs, symptoms and treatment

 What is it, how do you get it and how can you get rid of it?

-- Syphilis is a bacterial infection that enters your body through broken skin in the areas surrounding the genitals: That's your vagina, your penis or your anus (bum).
+Syphilis is a bacterial infection that enters your body through broken skin in the areas surrounding the genitals, such as the vagina, penis or anus (bum).

 There's no difference in symptoms for men and women.

 Syphilis initially takes anywhere between 9 and 90 days to develop.
 This is known as the incubation period, when the infection makes itself at home in your body.